The best way to find yourself is to lose yourself in the service of others.

 Last month I was working with a team of senior leaders exploring their leadership brand and ways to create and foster Limitless Teams within their organisation.
-When delving into their brand we looked back to where their journey had begun and this led to the discussion of the times when we they promoted to a leadership position from within the team in which they were already working.
+When delving into their brand, we looked back to where their journey had begun, and this led to the discussion of the times when they promoted to a leadership position from within the team in which they were already working.

 Update your reference points

-A few ways to shift your identify of being “in” the team to “on” the team:
+A few ways to shift your identity of being “in” the team to “on” the team:

 - As soon as your role is official map out a date for a team catch up.
 Do this as soon as possible!